chhanganivarun/coding-in-circles/req_doc.md

 - User review

-- Rating may increase or decrease based upon performance
+- Rating of a user may increase or decrease based upon performance

 - Contest will have different divisions